basarat/mobx-typescript-react/01 init/README.md

 }
 ```

+***Run the demo***
+If we run the demo you can see that it works same as before.

 ***Select the data class***
-* Moving this data managment out of the React component means is completely independent of react and it can even be used in a server enviroment without any changes.
+* Moving this data management out of the React component means it is completely independent of react.
+And all data management becomes simple JavaScript that can be tested and reasoned about in isolation independent of DOM representation.

 ***Select the component***
 * Using `mobx` effectively turns react into a simple and effective `data -to-> dom` transform.
-And all data management becomes simple JavaScript that can be tested and reasoned about in isolation.